 We know how to resolve disputes before they become costly and complex.
 If the dispute cannot be settled out of Court, we can undertake Court proceedings on your behalf to ensure you stand the best chance of success as quickly as possible.

-Our clients purchased 6 fields from their neighbour.
+Our clients purchased six fields from their neighbour.
 Their neighbour then sold adjoining land (which included a farm and a bit of road) to a third party.
 Unfortunately, the plan attached to the conveyance to the third party contained a small area of land which had already been sold to our clients.
-The third party then sold on to a 4th party who registered their land to include the small area.
+The third party then sold on to a fourth party, who registered their land to include the small area.
 After checking the title deeds and negotiation, it was accepted that some land belonged to the client.

-Disputes between neighbours can be stressful, as emotions can get the better of people, but you need to keep in mind that you will need to have an ongoing relationship with your neighbour.
-It is therefore important to remain objective at all times, we know this is hard, but this will allow you to avoid incurring a disproportionate amount of legal costs.
+Disputes between neighbours can be stressful, as emotions can come into play.
+You need to keep in mind that you’ll need to have an ongoing relationship with your neighbour.
+Therefore, it’s important to remain objective.
+We know this is hard, but this will allow you to avoid incurring a disproportionate amount of legal costs.

 The starting point for any property dispute over ownership is to refer to the title deeds and any plans.
-However, in the majority of cases, boundaries are not clearly defined in the deeds.
-In this event, you may need the assistance of an expert surveyor to help parties determine where the boundary.
+However, in most cases, boundaries aren’t clearly defined in the deeds.
+In this event, you may need the assistance of an expert surveyor to help parties determine where the boundary is.

 If in doubt, you should seek specialist legal advice as soon as possible before you interfere with boundaries.

-If you have instructed an architect then they should be able to identify if a party wall exists and whether the works are likely to impact the party wall.
-If so you will need to enter into a Party Wall Agreement (under the Party Wall Act 1996) with your adjoining neighbour.
+If you’ve instructed an architect, they should be able to identify if a party wall exists and whether the works are likely to impact the party wall.
+If so, you’ll need to enter into a Party Wall Agreement (under the Party Wall Act 1996) with your adjoining neighbour.

 The Agreement should provide for a surveyor to inspect the property before the works and post completion of the works to identify any damage caused by your works to the party wall.